Ranma ½: Legacy

 Hiroshi Aro admitted that he created Futaba-kun Change! based on Ranma ½.
-Western comic book artists that have cited Ranma ½ as an influence include Canadian Bryan Lee O'Malley on his series Scott Pilgrim and American Colleen Coover on her erotic series Small Favors.
+Western comic book artists who have cited Ranma ½ as an influence include Canadian Bryan Lee O'Malley on his series Scott Pilgrim and American Colleen Coover on her erotic series Small Favors.

 Film director Makoto Shinkai mentioned that Ranma ½ served as an inspiration for the 2016 animation film Your Name.
 Matt Bozon, creator of the Shantae video game series, cited Ranma ½ as a big influence on his work.
 The title of the fourth game, Shantae: 1/2 Genie Hero, is also a tribute to the series.

+In 2009, a crustacean species was discovered by Dr. Keiichi Kakui, which contains both male and female reproductive organs.
+It was later named Apseudes ranma in 2024, taking its name from Ranma Saotome.